wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

   `Default yes`

 $wodle_ciscat_timeout
   Timeout for each evaluation.
-In case the execution takes longer that the specified timeout, it stops.
+In case the execution takes longer than the specified timeout, it stops.

   `Default 1800`